jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

 4. Committee Reports:

     1. Library:
-        [Nancy] devoting time week before Christmas and some time afterwards, [Lisa] sent a login to [LibraryThing]() to catalog the Meeting's house along with donated bookself from the PPJPC book donations.
+        [Nancy][NancyAndrews] devoting time week before Christmas and some time afterwards, [Lisa][LisaLister] sent a login to [LibraryThing]() to catalog the Meeting's house along with donated bookself from the PPJPC book donations.
 Librarian will review the PPJC.
-By the January 2014 [Nancy] transformed by the New Year.
+By the January 2014 [Nancy][NancyAndrews] transformed by the New Year.
 Report accepteance with very encouraging news.

-        [Molly] thankful about the number of individuals at attendance at Business Meeting.
+        [Molly][MollyWingate] said she was thankful about the number of individuals attending Business Meeting.

     1. Finance Committee: Cash Flow Report and other financial reports Review of Minutes from Committee Meeting.
-At the momement paying our basic expensese it is healhty, [Sarah] would like to see cash flow to grow.
+At the momement paying our basic expensese it is healhty, [Sarah][SarahCallbeck] would like to see cash flow to grow.
 Reserve accounts are growing but that after paying insurance, website, and assessments these reserve Six month to one year reserve for the mortgage, $2800-$2900 goal $1500 reserve about (three month reserves) We have a credit account with the utilities.
-[Daniel] is observing the and monitoring the physical meeting house and utilities.
+[Daniel][DanielKidney] is observing the and monitoring the physical meeting house and utilities.
 Water and electricity increasing with the cooler weather.
-Current month utilities $40 under $180 usage, [Sarah] is billing for bookkeeping, [Sarah] bookkeeping will change from billing quarterly to monthly to even out hit to cash-flow.
+Current month utilities $40 under $180 usage, [Sarah][SarahCallbeck] is billing for bookkeeping, [Sarah][SarahCallbeck] bookkeeping will change from billing quarterly to monthly to even out hit to cash-flow.

         We have $165.91 availabe for disempursants, $100 available for disempbrants in Decembers